LLNL/cyme-launcher/README.md

 # cyme-launcher

-NOTE: Source code will be released here soon.

 cyme-launcher helps with starting up one or more instances of CYME using WINE on Linux, in a way that works with HPC clusters.
 It makes sure that a license manager with available licenses is running, and handles the arguments needed